tomlister/ibclient/README.md

 - The IBKR Client Portal Web API running locally

 ## Running
-Once the user has the prerequisites in order, the user must sign through the client portal sso page.
+Once the prerequisites are in place, the user must sign through the client portal SSO.
-It is recommended to login through your accounts dedicated paper trading username and password.
+Logging in with a dedicated paper trading username and password is recommended.
-To find out more about the client portal setup process visit https://interactivebrokers.github.io/cpwebapi/
+More info about the client portal setup process can be found at https://interactivebrokers.github.io/cpwebapi/

 ## Roadmap
 As this is a fairly new package, a lot of the features you'd expect aren't implemented yet.